rfc-editor/errata-report-process/draft-rpc-errata-process.md

    2. Maintain the errata database.
    3. Make changes in previously posted errata at the request of the corresponding SSP, or give the SSP temporary write access to the record.
    4. Act as SSP for editorial erratum reports.
+   5. Remove junk and duplicate reports.
-   5. Track SSP and community requests for various features that will make the job of reporting and verifying errata more efficient.
+   6. Track SSP and community requests for various features that will make the job of reporting and verifying errata more efficient.

 #  Security Considerations {#security-considerations}